fluffywaffles/sisyphus/readme.md

 # Sisyphus
+## make no easy mistakes
-is an alarmingly decent testing framework in less than 500 LOC.
+An alarmingly decent testing framework in less than 500 LOC.

 Code, test, fail, repeat.
 Like rolling a boulder up a hill.

 Test suites...
 - Are arrays of assertions